dpnunez/ansible/readme.md

-<p align="center"><em>If</span> you want your Ansible playbook to work on both PCs and Macs, you might need to consider platform-specific tasks and configurations.
-Here's an updated README.md to reflect this</em></p>
+If you want your Ansible playbook to work on both PCs and Macs, you might need to consider platform-specific tasks and configurations.
+Here's an updated README.md to reflect this

 # Ansible personal environment